 We are committed to sourcing quality products from, and building relationships with, suppliers who share our values and ethical standards.
 We do not enter into business with any organisation, in the UK or abroad, which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.

-Our Code of Conduct provides important guidelines for interactions with patients, suppliers and other business partners.
-At the core of the Code of Conduct and our activities are our ICARE principles, which are; Integrity, Customer-first, Accountability, Respect and Excellence.
+Our Code of Conduct provides important guidelines for interactions with customers, suppliers and other business partners.
+At the core of the Code of Conduct and our activities are our ICARE principles which are; Integrity, Customer-first, Accountability, Respect and Excellence.